-Instead, go for the matte version of the color, without all the goo and the added benefits of having lips look bigger, even by a few millimetres.
+Instead, go for the matte version of the color, without all the goo and the added benefits of having lips look bigger, even by a few millimeters.
 Plus, tints have the same power as gloss to stay put.

 Maybe a Lip Balm?

 It’s not the first thing that will pop into your mind when you think about wearing long lasting red colors on your lips, but lip balms are actually an amazing alternative to all the rest and are well loved in the beauty department for their finesse.
 The problem is that you will be applying it several times a day, but it may have SPF, it is a moisturizer and the color often looks better even if it’s not bold or strong.